meilisearch/specifications/text/0174-metrics-api.md

 # Metrics API

-This endpoint is currently in beta.
+This endpoint is currently experimental.

 This means that it can break at any time between two minor versions as long as it is not stabilized.